[Root] / Extensibility / Best Practices Guide

 AssertionChain chain = this.CurrentAssertionChain;

-// Add the explanation of why the assertion is supposed to succeed
+// Add the supplied explanation of why the assertion is expected to succeed

 chain = chain.BecauseOf(because, becauseArgs);